mehdi530/Node.js-Restful-API/README.md

 npm and init and inistall thise package :
 1. npm install nodemon
 1. npm install express
-1. npm install dotenv (in root create .env file)
+1. npm install dotenv (in root project create .env file)

 * and install postman or apidog or firecamp softwere for test restful api